Alan Walendowski

 10/99 - 03/02 AT&T Labs, Menlo Park, CA

 At AT&T, I was part of a small team that developed Hubbub, a sound-enhanced, mobile instant messenger that provided background awareness cues and supported lightweight, informal communication among distributed groups.
-I designed and implemented the server (Java with PostgreSQL for the database), the proxy servers, the Palm wireless client (Palm III/V series with the Omnisky wireless service), and worked on the Win32 client.
-I still administer the Hubbub servers and website.
+I designed and implemented the server, the proxy servers, the Palm wireless client and contributed to the Win32 client.

 Also while at AT&T, I co-authored the book " Designing From Both Sides of the Screen: How Designers and Engineers Can Collaborate to Build Cooperative Technology" with Ellen Isaacs.
 In this book, we describe our strategy for user-centered design and use Hubbub's development as the primary example.